-✓ EGS-6055: Foundations of Engineering and Computing Teaching and Learning (3)
+✓ EGS-6055: Foundations of Engineering and Computing Teaching and Learning (3 credits) - Introduction to learning theory and inclusive, learner-centered, and evidence-based pedagogy and assessment in engineering and computing, using a human-centered

-- credits) Introduction to learning theory and inclusive, learner-centered, and evidence-based pedagogy and assessment in engineering and computing, using a human-centered design approach to educational design. - ✓ EGN-6942 Mentored Teaching Practicum in Engineering and Computing Education (1 credits) Structured application of educational theories and pedagogy through classroom teaching experiences and weekly learning community meetings.
+✓ EGN-6942 Mentored Teaching Practicum in Engineering and Computing Education (1 credits) - Structured application of educational theories and pedagogy through classroom teaching experiences and weekly learning community meetings.
 Requires students to find a faculty teaching mentor.
 Prerequisite: EGS-6055